 What are the “fatal four” according to OSHA?

 - Crush injuries (caught between or inside construction equipment)

 - Blunt force injuries (struck by falling or swinging object not properly secured)

-Why is a lawyer necessary after a wrongful death?
+Why is hiring a Personal Injury lawyer necessary after a Wrongful Death?

-When a family member loses a loved one the last thing they want to think about is the legal process.
-They’re grieving, and don’t want to think that the law may need to be involved for the deceased to see justice served.
-That’s why a Personal Injury lawyer with experience is necessary in workplace wrongful death cases.
+When a family member dies, the last thing survivors want to think about is the legal side of that death.
+They’re grieving, and the thought of long, arduous litigation can cause mental anguish.
+That’s why a Personal Injury lawyer with experience is necessary in workplace Wrongful Death cases.

 Unfortunately, the reality is much different.
-It’s important to hire a Personal Injury lawyer as soon as it becomes feasible after a wrongful death.
-An experienced Personal Injury lawyer will be understanding and compassionate to the family’s grief.
-This compassion ensures the legal process doesn’t cause them further mental anguish.
+It’s important to hire a Personal Injury lawyer as soon as possible after a a presumably Wrongful Death.
+Lawyers with experience excel in understanding and compassion for the family’s grief.
+This compassion ensures the legal process doesn’t cause further mental anguish.
 An experienced lawyer knows how to protect the rights of the decedent and their surviving family members.

-In the weeks following a death in the workplace it’s important to determine whether the death occurred due to the negligence of another.
-Employer liability involving wrongful deaths is a time-sensitive matter that must addressed within the statute of limitations in order to provide the maximum amount of compensation for the grieving family.
+Following a death in the workplace it’s important to determine whether the death occurred due to the negligence of another.
+Employer liability involving Wrongful Death is a time-sensitive matter that must addressed within the statute of limitations in order to provide the maximum amount of compensation for the grieving family.
 No dollar amount will ever replace a family member.
 However, compensation for lost wages after a workplace wrongful death can mitigate undue stress.

 In the case of serious bodily injury that does not result in death, a victim has a very difficult decision to make.
 Does the injured employee retain representation and sue the employer?
 Do they file for workers’ compensation benefits?
 A victim cannot do both.